angelusualle/Solid_Joys/docs/Privacy Policy.txt

-We don’t store your data, period.
+We don’t store your data.